IoT and ITSM: smarter asset management for better service delivery

 Managing hardware assets has become more complex than ever.
 Organizations now operate across multiple sites, remote environments, hybrid infrastructures, and increasingly connected ecosystems.
 In that context, relying on static asset records or manual reporting is no longer enough.

-Businesses need visibility in real time.
-They need to know what is happening with their assets, where potential failures are emerging, and how to act before service quality is affected.
+IT teams need real-time visibility: they need to know what is happening with their assets, where potential failures are emerging, and how to act before service quality is affected.
+That is why more organizations are exploring the value of combining IoT and ITSM.

 When modern ITSM platforms integrate with IoT-enabled devices and monitoring systems, IT teams gain a more proactive way to manage hardware assets, reduce service disruption, and improve operational efficiency.
 At the same time, business leaders gain better insight into asset performance, maintenance needs, and risk exposure.